Bac Ha, Vietnam: 7 Best Things to Do in the White Plateau

-- Where is Bac Ha located?
+- Where is Bac Ha Vietnam?

 - Things to do in Bac Ha

-- Sunday Ethnic Markets
+- Sunday Market

-- Stay with Locals in Bac Ha
+- Where to Stay in Bac Ha?

-- How to get there?
+- How to Get to Bac Ha?

-- Best time to visit Bac Ha
+- Best Time to Visit Bac Ha

 - Bac Ha vs Sapa

-Where is Bac Ha located?
+Where is Bac Ha Vietnam?

 Things to do in Bac Ha